Michael Waldman: Personal life

 Waldman spent the majority of his childhood in Great Neck, New York.
-He is married to Elizabeth Fine, currently the counsel to the New York Governor Kathy Hochul.
-She was previously general counsel to the New York City Council and the Deputy Assistant Attorney General for the United States during the Clinton administration.
-Together, they have three children.
-Waldman and his family currently reside in Brooklyn, New York.
+He is married to Elizabeth Fine, counsel to New York Governor Kathy Hochul.
+She was general counsel to the New York City Council and deputy assistant attorney general for the United States during the Clinton administration.
+Together they have three children.
+Waldman and his family reside in Brooklyn, New York.

 His brother, Steven Waldman, co-founded Beliefnet and formerly served as a senior advisor to the chairman of the Federal Communications Commission.